staticeys/Throwdown/README.md

 - **Persistent Storage** is requested automatically to reduce the chance of the browser clearing your data
 - **Export as ZIP** to back up a canvas with all its files, or share it with someone else

+## Install as App

+Throwdown is a Progressive Web App — you can install it for offline use and a standalone window experience.
+In **Chrome**, click the install icon in the address bar.
+In **Safari** on macOS, go to File > Add to Dock.
+The app works fully offline since all data is stored locally.

 ## Security

 - Runs entirely client-side — no server, no accounts, no tracking